Dave Cameron was formally inducted into the PEI Sports Hall of Fame in August, 2024

 David William Cameron was born on July 29, 1958 in Charlottetown, PEI and grew up in Kinkora and played minor hockey in Crapaud and outdoor rinks in Albany where he first lived.
 He became a high school standout in hockey with the Kinkora Blazers in the mid 1970’s as prolific goal scorer and was named Kinkora Regional High School Male Athlete of the Year in 1975-76.
 Cameron captured the league scoring championship by a 17 point margin over nearest opponent with 43 goals, 34 assists and 77 points.
 In the spring of 1976 he led the Blazers to the PEI High School AA championship scoring six goals in an 8-4 in the seventh and deciding game of the finals over Colonel Gray.
 Dave added assists on the two other goals for an eight point night in the game played in Crapaud before a record crowd of over 1,500.
 He had nine goals in the final four games of the series.
 He was also an honours student.

 He enrolled as a student/athlete with the University of Prince Edward Island and played with the Panthers for the next four years.
 The centre scored 27 goals and had 89 points in 49 games with UPEI.
+He was named the Panthers Most Improved Player in 1977 and AUUA All-Star in 1978 and was Panthers MVP.

 Dave’s former high school coach, Everett Stewart put him on the roster for the Canada Winter Games in 1979 in Brandon, Manitoba.
 Unfortunately he was hurt and could not play.
 PEI lost the bronze medal game to Ontario and forever fans have wondered if things might have been different if Dave Cameron was available to play in the line-up.
 It remains PEI’s best finish in men’s hockey at the Games.
 Injuries would play an important role in his university and later professional career.
 Only 13 games into UPEI’s regular season in 1978-79 he suffered torn knee ligaments and was out for the rest of the year.
 He was leading the Atlantic Conference with 7 goals and 29 points when he suffered his second injury in two seasons.
 The year before it was a broken ankle that put him on the sidelines but he still led the AUAA with 30 assists and added 13 goals.
 He still made the first “All Conference” all-star team.